 – Dünner, Rolando (Ph.D.
 Universidad Católica de Chile, Chile): Experimental Astronomy and Instrumentation; Large Scale Structure and Cosmology.

 – Tissera, Patricia (Ph.D.
-Universidad de Córdoba, Argentina): Computational astrophysics; Models and Simulations of the Formation of Galaxies.
+Universidad de Córdoba, Argentina): Computational Astrophysics; Models and Simulations of the Formation of Galaxies.

 Applicants must have a Bachelor’s or Master’s degree in Astronomy or Physics (or related areas), full-time dedication, and a good command of the English and/or Spanish language.
 Previous research experience, although not a requirement, is positively considered.